Taco Bell Healthy Options - Reviewed by Dietitians

 Despite its reputation, fast food remains a practical resource for millions of Americans.

-Taco Bell, in particular, has introduced choices that meet a broader range of dietary preferences without sacrificing flavor or accessibility.
+Taco Bell, in particular, has introduced options that cater to a broader range of dietary preferences without compromising flavour or accessibility.

 So what happens when you want to control calories, manage your portions, and still grab something fast?